HectorRicardo/simple-music-app/README.md

     - We call such `BrowserRoot` an empty `BrowserRoot` and its ID, an "empty media root id".

 The `onGetRoot()` method should return quickly.
-User authentication and other slow processes should not run in `onGetRoot()`, but on `onLoadChildren()`, which we explain next.
+User authentication and other slow processes should not run in `onGetRoot()`, but in `onLoadChildren()`, which we explain next.

 ## How can a client build a representation of your app's content hierarchy?

-If the value returned from `onGetRoot` is non-null, a client should now attempt to traverse the service's content hierarchy to build a UI representation of it.
-(A client should try to do this even if the `BrowserRoot` returned was the empty `BrowserRoot`, because the client doesn't have a way to know that).
-The client will call the `MediaBrowser`'s `subscribe()` method with the ID of the `BrowserRoot` returned from `onGetRoot`.
-The `subscribe` method will end up calling the service's `onLoadChildren` method, which will return the children of the node passed in to `subscribe`.
+If the value returned from `onGetRoot` is non-null, a client will now attempt to traverse the service's content hierarchy to build a UI representation of it.
+(A client will try to do this even if the `BrowserRoot` returned was the empty `BrowserRoot`, because the client doesn't have a way to know that).

-Here's the flow explained in detail.
+This is the flow/algorithm that the client will follow.
 The algorithm is iterative:

 1. The client calls the `MediaBrowserCompat.subscribe()` method, passing in the following as parameters:
     - The ID of the node whose children you want to obtain.